joelburton/Crushinator/README.rst

     projects implment.
   - ``crushinator.toolkit``, a set of common implementations of various components covering many different use-cases.
-  - ``crushinator.frontends``, a set of reference implementations showing the different types of front-end user interfaces.
+  - ``Crushinator``, a set of reference implementations showing the different types of front-end user interfaces.
 Considered production-quality code, and safe to use in lieu of (or in tandem with) another preferred front-end user interface.
-  - ``crushinator.runners``, complete implementations for a few code generation systems considered of universal appeal.
-Also serves as the 'proof-of-concept' implementations of the framework.
+Installs a central **crushinator** script if installed directly.
+  - ``crushinator.integrationtests``, a special egg containing integration tests. **Not released.**

+.. note:: There will most likely be a few more support packages, covering more broad implementations
-The general idea is that if you want to work on the ``Crushinator`` project, you are encouraged to clone this entire repository, and run **all** of the tests.
+          of some of the components of the ``Crushinator`` package.
+These will be stored in separate python eggs.
+The idea is that if you want to use a particular implementation of a component, but don't need the full implementation (or you want to wrap it.)

-This will ensure that the 'batteries' that are included will continue to be properly *charged*.
+          A good example might be a generation system that builds Djang-based apps.
+There may be a big savings in time if you can extract just the ``Seletons`` and extend the ``User Interfaces``, instead of depending on the whole ``Crushinator`` package.

+Consider this repository a suite of packages.
+Each should be autonomous (save for a dependancy on ``crushinator.framework``), and can be developed and tested separately.
+They're brought together here, not just to keep the author's administration headache to a minimum, keeping issues, documentation, and other artifacts in a central place, but also to allow a logical location for broader integration tests.

 Directory Structure
 ===================
-This README is at the root of a python egg, ``Crushinator``, which provides the ``crushinator.framework`` package.
+This README lives within a zc.buildout structure, used for testing and to provide a consistent, *almost instant* development environment.

 The ``src`` directory contains the source code for ``crushinator.framework``, and the other packages described above.
-With the exception of ``crushinator.framework``, each subdirectory within is a complete python egg file structure.
+Each subdirectory within is a complete python egg file structure.

 The ``docs`` folder contains design, implementation, and userland documentation.
 It (like this file) is written in reStructuredText, and is written for documentation to be generated with ``Sphinx``.

-Installation of the main ``Crushinator`` egg in this package does **not** install the other packages, nor does installing one of them automatically install any others (at least not the version you've got checked out; any dependant packages will be pulled from PyPi in the event they've been released).
+Each egg structure in ``src`` mirrors this one in terms of documentation.
+There is a ``README.rst`` file explaining what the package does and quick start/installation instructions.

+Each egg also contains a ``docs`` directory, containing more detailed documentation, API references, userland docs, etc.

+Unit and functional tests are located in the ``tests`` directory within the module structure (e.g. ``crushinator.framework.tests``).

 See `Developing Crushinator`_ for further details and instructions on using the included ``buildout.cfg`` (the recommended method), or a ``virtualenv`` environment.

+See `Testing Crushinator`_ for more information about writing and running tests.

+See `Documenting Crushinator`_ for documentation guidelines and instructions on generating the user manual.

 Release Numbers Explained
 =========================